awsdocs/amazon-s3-developer-guide/doc_source/NotificationHowTo.md

 }
 ```

-The policy grants Amazon S3 service principal permission for specific KMS actions that are necessary to encrypt messages added to the queue\.
+The policy grants Amazon S3 service principal permission for specific AWS KMS actions that are necessary to encrypt messages added to the queue\.

-For an example of how to attach a policy to a SNS topic or an SQS queue, see [Example Walkthrough 1: Configure a Bucket for Notifications \(Message Destination: SNS Topic and SQS Queue\)](ways-to-add-notification-config-to-bucket.md)\.
+For an example of how to attach a policy to a SNS topic or an SQS queue, see [Example Walkthrough: Configure a Bucket for Notifications \(Message Destination: SNS Topic and SQS Queue\)](ways-to-add-notification-config-to-bucket.md)\.

 For more information about permissions, see the following topics:
 + [Example Cases for Amazon SNS Access Control](https://docs.aws.amazon.com/sns/latest/dg/AccessPolicyLanguage_UseCases_Sns.html) in the *Amazon Simple Notification Service Developer Guide*